Dwight Morrow: Death

-Morrow's personal papers are held by the Archives & Special Collections in Robert Frost Library at Amherst College.
+Morrow's personal papers are held by the Archives & Special Collections in the Robert Frost Library at Amherst College.
 In 1934, Betty Morrow requested that the British diplomat and writer Harold Nicolson write the definitive biography of her late husband.
 Nicolson stayed with the family at Englewood and in Maine for several months, drawing on interviews with them, Morrow's partners at J.P.
 Morgan, and with former Mexican president Plutarco Elias Calles for his book.
 It was published as Dwight Morrow in October 1935.

 Legacy

 Dwight Morrow High School, founded in 1932, was named in his honor.
 It is a public school serving students in Englewood and Englewood Cliffs, New Jersey.

 The World War II Liberty Ship was named in his honor.

 In popular culture

 He was portrayed by Bruce Greenwood in the 2012 film For Greater Glory set during the Cristero War.